stumash/Algorithm_Notes/trees_graphs/topsort/topsort.md

 ## Topological Sorting

-The main idea in producing a topological ordering is to collect the leaf nodes and realize
+The main idea in producing a topological ordering is to do a graph traversal while collecting
-that we should stick them at the end of our ordering right off the bat.
-That way they
+the search tree leaf nodes and realize that we should stick them at the end of our ordering
-automatically will come after their ancestors and they don't have any descendants that
+right off the bat.
+That way they'll automatically come after their ancestors and leaf nodes
-we need to avoid putting before them.
+don't have any descendants that we need to avoid putting before them in our ordering.

 Well, it's a little more complicated than that but that's a crucial idea.
 In the end, a
 topological sort amounts to doing a depth first search with the added condition that